AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

    ![](assets/establish-connection.png)

-1. If you wish to import miniOrnage user directly as a Prime internal user, use the **[!UICONTROL uicontrol Import Internal Users]** option.
+1. If you wish to import miniOrnage user directly as a Prime internal user, use the **[!UICONTROL Import Internal Users]** option.

    ![](assets/import-users.png)